home

 Jane Gilmor

-Jane Ellen Gilmor was born in Ames, Iowa, on June 23, 1947, and for most of her childhood, lived in Waterloo.
+Jane Gilmor was born in Ames, Iowa, in 1947, and for most of her childhood, lived in Waterloo.
 She is the oldest child and has one sister; another died when Jane was 12.

 Jane went to Iowa State University in Ames, Iowa, for her undergraduate degree in Textiles (1969).
 After a brief stint selling pots and pans at Marshall Fields in Chicago, she attended night school at the Art Institute of Chicago for nearly two years while working at a dentist's office.
 After backpacking in Europe, she moved to Iowa City where she pursued art education and received her Master of Arts in Teaching (1973).

 She taught at Regis High School in Cedar Rapids for a year, then began teaching at Mt.
-Mercy College in Cedar Rapids, where she still teaches.
+Mercy College in Cedar Rapids, where she taught for many years.
 While teaching, she earned her M.A. and M.F.A. from the University of Iowa in 1977.
-She is single.

 top